-Most pancreatic cysts are benign (noncancerous) and unlikely to harm you or cause symptoms.
-But some are precancerous and have the potential to develop into pancreatic cancer.
-So it’s important to find out what type of cyst you have.
+Most pancreatic cysts are benign (not cancer) and have a low chance of causing harm or symptoms.
+But some are precancerous, which means they can become pancreatic cancer.
+It’s important to find out what type of cyst you have.

 There are nearly 20 types of pancreatic cysts.
-Common ones include:
+Here are common pancreatic cysts:

-Pseudocysts are mostly made of fluid.
-These can start in or next to the pancreas and are a common complication of acute pancreatitis, an inflammation of the pancreas.
-They’re unlikely to develop if you’ve never had pancreatitis or pancreas injury.
+Pseudocysts (SOO-dow-sists) are mostly made of fluid.
+They can start in or near the pancreas.
+They often happen after acute pancreatitis, an inflammation of the pancreas.
+You are not likely to get pseudocysts if you have never had pancreatitis or a pancreas injury.

 Serous cystadenomas (SCAs)